northbright/Notes/Linux/mail_server/postfix/failed_to_start_postfix_service.md

 ## Root Cause
 * local interface can not be found for **ipv6**
 * `inet_protocols = all`
-  ipv6 protocal is enabled by default.
+  ipv6 protocol is enabled by default.

 ## Solution
 Use ipv4 only for localhost